 Once you know the room temperature, match this measurement to the sleeping bag that’s best for your baby based on its TOG rating.
 There are few things to keep in mind:

-A baby sleeping bag surrounds the baby, providing insulation from both below and above, and also a warm pocket of air around the baby.
+- A baby sleeping bag surrounds the baby, providing insulation from both below and above, and also a warm pocket of air around the baby.
 This is the reason why the TOG rating for a baby sleeping bag is much lower than adult duvets.
 While adult duvets may seem more thick and warm, it is recommended that baby’s sleeping bag to be kept 'light weight' and be no more than 3.5 TOG rating.

-Keep in mind that layering allows great flexibility in keeping babies warm and cozy without overheating, and each additional layer of clothing adds to overall TOG rating.
+- Keep in mind that layering allows great flexibility in keeping babies warm and cozy without overheating, and each additional layer of clothing adds to overall TOG rating.
 Overheating may increase the risk of sudden infant death syndrome (SIDS) in babies 1 month to 1 year of age.

-0.5 TOG - This is the smallest TOG rating.
-It’s a very light and breathable sleeper that is best suited for nurseries and homes where the air is already conditioned by a heater or fan.
-See baby and toddler sleepsacks with TOG of 0.6 here.
+This is the smallest TOG rating.
+It’s a very light and breathable material that is best suited for warmer nurseries and homes where there may not be air conditioning or cool air.
+If you have short sleeve and shorts kind of weather where your baby might only need thin one layer muslin blanket, then this is the right TOG rating.
+See baby and toddler sleep sacks with TOG of 0.8 here.

-1 TOG - If your home tends to stay moderate and comfortable, a 1.0 TOG rating may be the best choice.
+If your home tends to stay moderate and comfortable, a 1.2 TOG rating may be the best choice.
+This is best suited for nurseries and homes where the room is already conditioned by a heater or fan.
 This is a middle of the road number that holds in some body heat but also breathes.
-(Tealbee Baby Sleeping Bags have a TOG rating of between 1-1.5 TOG due to the breathability and thermal regulating nature of the bamboo fabric they are made from.
-We found this to be ideal for babies in most climates, most of the year around, especially since babies nurseries are recommended to be kept between 68-72 °F.) See our most popular baby and toddler sleepsacks with TOG of 1.0/1.2 here.
+If your baby needs to wear a long sleeve or jammies with footies in your house, then this is the right TOG rating for you.
+We found this to be ideal for babies in most climates year around, especially since nurseries are recommended to be kept between 68-72 °F. See our all season baby and toddler sleep sacks with 1.2 TOG.

 See Tealbee's baby and toddler sleeping bags here - it provides great versatility throughout the year, simply by adjusting the level of your baby’s nightwear.
 When the weather is very cold, simply add more clothing (this could include a sleepsuit with footsie, socks and even an extra layer of clothing).
 When the weather is warmer, or perhaps if your child is unwell, you can remove layers of clothing while still keeping your baby at the right temperature.